spyrosoft/x-keys-12x7-matrix-keybord/README.md

 ### Goals

 * Open the device using the Vendor ID and Product ID
-* Using hidraw.h read a report from the device
+* Read a report from the device
+* Compare the new state to the previous state
+* For state differences, trigger keydown and keyup events in X